Interview: Terryl Whitlatch

 Thank you Terryl for taking the time to speak with us!

 Terryl currently has three books out from various publishers, as well as 4 instructional DVDs from Gnomon Workshop.
-To purchase her newest book, Animals Real and Imagined, please click HERE.
-To learn more about her instructional DVDs, click HERE.
+To purchase her newest book, Animals Real and Imagined, please click HERETo learn more about her instructional DVDs, click HERE.

 Terryl will be doing book signings and demos at the Gnomon Workshop, Art Center College of Design in Pasadena, Ca., and Stuart Ng Books (aka: art-geek heaven), on March 17th, 18th and 19th, respectively.
 More info HERE.

 You have read this article with the title Interview: Terryl Whitlatch.
-You can bookmark this page URL https://teamcolors.blogspot.com/2011/02/interview-terryl-whitlatch.html.
+You can bookmark this page URL http://teamcolors.blogspot.com/2011/02/interview-terryl-whitlatch.html.
 Thanks!

-RC - Wednesday, February 23, 2011
+Write by: RC - Wednesday, February 23, 2011

 Comments "Interview: Terryl Whitlatch"